 Dawoud Bey: An American Project is co-organized by the Whitney Museum of American Art and the San Francisco Museum of Modern Art.
-The exhibition is co-curated by Elisabeth Sherman, assistant curator at the Whitney, and Corey Keller, curator of photography at SFMOMA.
+The exhibition is co-curated by Elisabeth Sherman, Assistant Curator at the Whitney, and Corey Keller, Curator of Photography at SFMOMA.

-Major support for Dawoud Bey: An American Project is provided by The Andy Warhol Foundation for the Visual Arts.
+Generous support for Dawoud Bey: An American Project is provided by The Andy Warhol Foundation for the Visual Arts.

 Significant support is provided by the Phillip and Edith Leonian Foundation and the National Endowment for the Arts.